Skip to content

 Puppies require special nutrients, but older dogs often need a different kind of food.
 As your dog ages, his needs change.
 Their needs for protein and fiber change and their calorie needs tend to decrease.
 A dog’s need for calcium increases with age.
 Many senior dogs may need more vitamins and nutrients, such as vitamin C, vitamin E, and zinc.

-Senior dogs are often overlooked when it comes to feeding, as they often need fewer calories than we may think they need.
+Amid these well-intentioned steps, a crucial aspect often overlooked pertains to the dietary regimen for aging dogs.
+It’s pertinent to recognize that senior dogs typically require fewer calories than one might presume.
 However, they can be very active, so it’s important to feed them a diet that’s high in protein, fat, and fiber.
 But which foods should you give to your senior dog?
 We’ve put together some tips on what you should feed your senior dog.

 At What Age Is a Dog Considered A Senior?